wombleton/gitlaw-nz/acts/H/Housing Restructuring and Tenancy Matters Act 1992.md

     _State housing liabilities_ means all liabilities of the Crown relating to State housing land within the meaning of [section 2(1)][142] of the Housing Act 1955

-    _statement of corporate intent_ means the current statement of corporate intent for the company prepared pursuant to [section 15][21]
+    _statement of corporate intent_ means the current statement of corporate intent for the company prepared pursuant to [section 15][21].

-    _subsidiary_ has the same meaning as in section 158 of the Companies Act 1955\.

     (2) In this Act, a reference to _transfer_, _authorise_, or _grant_ includes entering into an agreement to transfer, authorise, or grant, as the case may be.